ec75hash/minds_paper/README.md

 ## Notes
 - The `\\author{}` field in `main.tex` is currently a placeholder.
 Update it if you plan to distribute under a specific name.

+### Note: I am contributing this anonamously for now.
+But I'm happy to collaborate with others.
+Especially those with more knowledge than me.
+Thanks!

+With <3 2026.